 While Jesus was being tested by the Pharisees, they asked him, “Teacher, which is the greatest commandment in the Law?”
 (Matthew 22:36).
 I imagine, without skipping a beat, Jesus gave them an answer they couldn’t forget.
 “Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.
 All the Law and the Prophets hang on these two commandments.”
 (Matthew 22:37-40).

 Jesus knew that loving the Lord with all of our hearts, soul, and mind would result in the highest level of life filled with love.
 This greatest commandment is imperative to living for Christ and for Christ to shine through us.
-To love the Lord with all of your heart, soul, and mind is to love Him with every last molecule in our bodies.
+To love the Lord with all of your heart, soul, and mind is to love Him with every last molecule in our body.
 Everything we do, say, and think about would be filtered through the love we have for our Father and to do His good will.
 While this first command makes perfect sense to our calling, the second command may be a little harder for some of us to understand or put into practice.

 Is it easy for you to understand what loving yourself means?
 Loving yourself, giving grace, forgiveness, treating your body kindly, and resting are just a few ways to love ourselves.
 Loving ourselves may come naturally for some but loving someone else the same way may be more difficult.
-In a world where hurt and pain exists at every turn and words can be carelessly thrown around, the need for loving our neighbor is extremely high.
+In a world where hurt and pain exist at every turn and words can be carelessly thrown around, the need for loving our neighbor is extremely high.
 We don’t always know one another’s stories or motives but we can’t let the shields that we may have built up keep us from getting close to our neighbor and staying open to loving everyone.
 How can we love?
 Offering peace, giving grace, caring for others’ needs, and forgiving each other.
 The need for love is now.

 On the other hand, it may be easier for you to extend love to your neighbor more than it is to love yourself.
 Maybe you take the second shift in your mind and priorities because you love others and value their happiness more.
 Your heart hurts for the lost, the broken, the forgotten.
 You have a family and the desires and needs for them go first.
 While this is a God-honoring way to live, you may be so focused on others that you forget what loving yourself looks like.
 Do you see yourself as worthy of love?
 It's time to understand that loving yourself is imperative to be a vessel of God's love to others.

-Did God know that we would have a hard time with loving both ourselves and others?
+Did God know that we would have a hard time loving both ourselves and others?
 I honestly think so.
 That is why it is so important for us to remember that loving our neighbors and ourselves are mutually exclusive and monumentally important to do.
 "Love your neighbor as yourself."
 What would a world look like if we could all live this out every day?

 Do you need God's help to love Him better?
 Maybe you need to take better care of yourself so that you can love others more.
 Or, maybe you need help with tearing down walls of unforgiveness, bitterness, or jealousy that are keeping you from loving those that God has in your life?
 Let’s pray this together: